AnandChowdhary/a11yisimportant/README.md

 #### `/follow`

 The follow endpoint follows users tweeting with the hashtag #a11y.
+It runs every hour, powered by [IFTTT](https://ifttt.com) and a webhook.

+#### `/retweet`

-It runs every hour, powered by [IFTTT](https://ifttt.com).
+The retweet endpoint retweets tweets that @a11yisimportant is tagged in.
+It runs every hour, powered by [IFTTT](https://ifttt.com) and a webhook.

 #### Interfaces